 Another way to go about this is to do odd jobs or run errands.
 These types of tasks don’t tend to require any specific skill set but you can often find work by advertising on Craigslist or even looking into services like TaskRabbit, which attempts to pair people willing to do work with those needing tasks completed.

 You may also have noticed a large number of online options for income.
-This includes things like survey or data entry sites, along with sites that claim you can make a lot of money easily.
+This includes things like surveys or data entry sites, along with sites that claim you can make a lot of money easily.
 For the most part, these types of sites simply aren’t worth the bother.
 In many cases, the claims that they make about income are completely misleading and you can easily end up spending more money than you earn.

 When this isn’t the case, you’ll typically find yourself doing a lot of work for very little compensation.
 For example, survey sites often work out to just a few dollars per hour of work and you may spend weeks or months trying to cash out just once.